The Psychology of Logic. Two Experimental Challenges to the Logic Programming/Agent Model of Intelligence

 How to Explain the Observed Result in the Experiment

 What explains the results observed in the experiment?
-One possibility is that human beings have no built in single capacity for reasoning.
-Reasoning in certain ways can be learned, but it takes time and training.
+One possibility is that human beings do not naturally develop a capacity to recognize logical consequence.
+This capacity can be learned, but it takes time and training.
 The reasoning in the Suppression Task is an example.
 It takes special training in logic to reason in this way.

 Robert Kowalski (the author of CLHT) suggests that the subjects do not understand the sentences in the way the experimenters expect and do not reason in the way the experimenters expect.

-We will consider Kowalski's solution in more detail later, but part of his idea is that the reasoning in the Suppression Task is defeasible reasoning, not conclusive reasoning.
-The logic programming/agent model, as it is currently understood as a way to answer queries in terms of backward chaining, is not able to model defeasible reasoning.
-Kowalski, in his response to the Suppression Task, suggests a way to supplement the logic programming/agent model so that it is able to model both kinds of reasoning.
+We will consider Kowalski's solution in more detail later, but part of his idea is that the reasoning in which the subjects engage in the Suppression Task is defeasible reasoning, not conclusive reasoning.
+The logic programming/agent model, as it is currently understood as a way to answer queries in terms of backward chaining, does not implement defeasible reasoning.
+Kowalski, in his response to the Suppression Task, suggests a way to supplement the logic programming/agent model so that it implements both conclusive and defeasible reasoning.

 Conclusive and Defeasible Reasoning